mikaelbr/writings/js-syntax-series/function-arguments.md

 }
 ```

-Arguments are executed from left to right, meaning parameters can refer to other
+Arguments are executed from left to right and _evaluated at call time_.
+Firstly,
-parameters to the left:
+this means parameters can refer to other parameters to the left:

 ```js
 function foo(a, b = a.foo) {